JonLatane/jonline/README.md

   - [Future features](#future-features)

 ## What is Jonline?
-Jonline is an open-source, community-scale social network capable of "federating" with other Jonline instances/communities.
-Two demo instances are up at [jonline.io](https://jonline.io) and [getj.online](https://getj.online).
-(Try adding one instance to your interface on the other via the "Add Account/Server" screen!)
 Jonline is a network of, and a protocol for, social networks.
 Use cases include:

 * Neighborhoods, communities, or cities
 * (Ex-)Coworkers wanting a private channel to chat